Make Sense

 James Wigg Practice

-The format of the workshops follows our Make Sense programme, which utilises art processes to stimulate the senses.
-For instance we have been able to monoprint and cyanotype print with nature found in the health centre’s garden, as well as respond to local sounds through drawing.
-The benefit of a long-term programme also means we can repeat processes that participants responded to best and want to explore further.
-We have experienced a regular group of 6 participants, who it’s been great to see the sustained improvement in their confidence, as well as a joy to have a number of drop-ins who have kept the sessions fresh and dynamic.
+The format of the workshops follows our "Make Sense" programme, which utilises art processes to stimulate the senses.
+For example, we have been able to monoprint and cyanotype print with natural materials found in the health centre's garden, as well as respond to local sounds through drawing.
+The benefit of a long-term programme means we can repeat processes that participants responded to best and want to explore further.
+We have a regular group of six participants, and it has been encouraging to see sustained improvement in their confidence.
+We are also pleased to have a number of drop-ins who have kept the sessions fresh and dynamic.

 This project has been made possible by the National Lottery Community Fund.